 6. How many special education programs and magnet schools are run by EASTCONN?

 We administer two magnet high schools: Arts at the Capitol Theater (ACT), an arts magnet high school in Willimantic; and Quinebaug Middle College, located on the Danielson campus of Quinebaug Valley Community College.
-We also administer a number of special education programs, including our Autism Program, located in Columbia; the K-12 Educational and Vocational Center (EVC) in Columbia; and the K-12 Northeast Regional Program (NRP) in Putnam.
-In addition, EASTCONN administers the Young Adult Program for adult students with developmental disabilities, ages 18-21.
+We also administer a number of special education programs, including our Autism Program, located in Columbia; the K-12 Clinical Day Treatment Programs: Educational and Vocational Center (EVC) in Columbia; the K-12 Northeast Regional Program (NRP) in Putnam; and the Southwest Regional Program in Plainfield.
+In addition, EASTCONN administers the Regional Transition Services for adult students with developmental disabilities, ages 18-21.
 EASTCONN also collaborates with Woodstock Academy on a program for high-school-age students with intellectual/developmental disabilities.

 7. Is EASTCONN a state agency?